 These crispy parmesan roasted potatoes are the only way you’ll ever want to prepare baby potatoes again.
 With a crispy, cheesy layer, these little pieces of heaven have a buttery, flaky interior and are best served with a quick chili sour cream dip.

 We love making these potatoes as a quick side dish to go alongside steak, Peruvian chicken, and taco meatball casserole.
-They’re also great as an appetizer, served next to bacon wrapped brussels sprouts with some toothpicks!
+They’re also great as an appetizer, served next to bacon wrapped brussels sprouts and air fryer pickles!

 The first time I had these potatoes, was the first day of the rest of my life.
 But in all seriousness, my mom whipped up a batch of these and I have probably made them 20 times since!
 With how easy they are, it’s so worth having the ingredients on hand!

 Tips For Making Parmesan Roasted Potatoes

 Here are some tips to make sure your batch of parmesan roasted baby potatoes come out perfectly everytime:

 - Potato size – when selecting the baby potatoes, look for uniform potatoes so they cook evenly.
 I have had success with both red and yellow baby potatoes in this recipe.

 - Use glass – the parmesan won’t brown properly and the mixture will stick if you don’t use a glass baking dish.
 Don’t forget to oil the dish either!

 - Select the right parmesan – I have tried using shredded parmesan without success.
 If you’re making these, you need to use the grated parmesan cheese (it should be in a can and have a powdery texture)

 - Let them rest – the potatoes need to rest for about 5 minutes before being removed from the pan to allow the parmesan coating to adhere to the potatoes again.